What is the maximum OAS pension amount?

 How do I defer collecting my OAS?

-If you received an automatic enrollment letter, then you have two options to elect deferral; online by accessing your My Service Canada account, or via a letter mailed to Service Canada.
+If you received an automatic enrollment letter, then you have two options to defer: online by accessing your My Service Canada account, or via a letter mailed to Service Canada.

-If you are already receiving OAS benefits; you can cancel them only if you have been receiving benefits for less than 6 months.
-You will be required to repay any benefits received up to the cancellation.
+If you're already receiving OAS benefits, you can cancel them only if you've been receiving benefits for less than six months.
+You'll be required to repay any benefits you received up to the cancellation.

 What if my situation changes after I have chosen to defer collecting OAS benefits?

-If you deferred collecting your OAS and later decide that you should have started it earlier; you can request retroactive payments for a maximum of 11 months, or back to the month following your 65th birthday, whichever period is shortest.
+If you deferred collecting your OAS and later decide that you want to start earlier, you can request retroactive payments for a maximum of 11 months, or back to the month following your 65th birthday, whichever period is shortest.

 What happens to my OAS on death?

 OAS does not have a survivor benefit.
 OAS benefits must be cancelled at the time of death.
-There is an allowance for surviving spouses or common-law partners, between ages 60-64 only that have income under $26,256 (2022).
+There's an allowance for surviving spouses or common-law partners between ages 60 and 64 only that have income under $27,552 (2023).

-There are multiple factors you will need to weigh in deciding when to commence payments from OAS.
-An ATB Wealth advisor can help you create a personal retirement plan that illustrates the impact of these benefits on your retirement finances.
+Your life is rich and complex—so is the process of deciding how OAS can work best for you.
+An ATB Wealth advisor can help you create a personal retirement plan to ensure you get the most from your government benefits.
 Contact us today to speak with one of our experts.

 You might be interested in